max0x7ba/atomic_queue/README.md

 These queues anticipate that a thread doing `push` or `pop` may complete step 1 and then be preempted before completing step 2.

 An algorithm is *lock-free* if there is guaranteed system-wide progress.
-These queue guarantee system-wide progress by the following properties:
+These queues guarantee system-wide progress by the following properties:

 * Each `push` is independent of any preceding `push`.
 An incomplete (preempted) `push` by one producer thread doesn't affect `push` of any other thread.
 * Each `pop` is independent of any preceding `pop`.
 An incomplete (preempted) `pop` by one consumer thread doesn't affect `pop` of any other thread.
 * An incomplete (preempted) `push` from one producer thread affects only one consumer thread `pop`ing an element from this particular queue slot.
 All other threads `pop`s are unaffected.
 * An incomplete (preempted) `pop` from one consumer thread affects only one producer thread `push`ing an element into this particular queue slot while expecting it to have been consumed long time ago, in the rather unlikely scenario that producers have wrapped around the entire ring-buffer while this consumer hasn't completed its `pop`.
 All other threads `push`s and `pop`s are unaffected.

-## Preemption
+### Preemption
 Linux task scheduler thread preemption is something no user-space process should be able to affect or escape, otherwise any/every malicious application would exploit that.

 Still, there are a few things one can do to minimize preemption of one's mission critical application threads: